McCulloch ROB R600 robotic lawn mower review

 No more raking clippings

 One of our pet peeves, when it comes to mowing a lawn is clearing up the cuttings.
 Collection boxes help but don’t pick up every last blade of grass.
-Robomower uniquely solves this issue by finely chopping grass into tiny pieces and then dropping them onto the soil.
+As with all other robomowers, this issue solved by finely chopping grass into tiny pieces and then dropping them onto the soil.

 You’ll never need to rake clipping with the McCulloch Rob R600 as it does it for you!
 Also, your lawn will look superb with no uneven strips or missed patches as the Rob R600 ensure every centimetre is cut to precision.